Denisbrezu/DM-Project/README.md

 ### 1. 🌐 Request Limiting & Anti-Bot Measures

-FBRef,TransfrMarkt, Sofascore and basically any other football statistics website implements request throttling and basic bot detection.
+TransfrMarkt, Sofascore, Flashscore, Fbref and basically any other football statistics website implements request throttling and basic bot detection.
 To mitigate this, weneeded to find a website that structures well the statistics in order to do as few as possible requests and also:

 - A **headless browser** setup was used instead of direct HTTP requests.
 - **Custom user-agent headers** and **delays** (`time.sleep`) between requests were introduced.